Monday, October 7, 2024

 Illustrations and studies for Harry Potter by Giles Greenfield.

 I completed this painting on September 27.
-Later that day, I was sadden to learned that Maggie Smith, who played the role of Professor Minerva McGonagall in film series had died at the age of 89.
+Later that same day, I was sadden to learned that Maggie Smith, who played the role of Professor Minerva McGonagall in film series had died at the age of 89.
 Of course she is also known for her scene stealing, multi-award winning role of Violet Crawley, Dowager Countess of Grantham in the British period drama Downton Abbey.

 -Private Collection